pretix/pretix-docs/docs/guides/seating.md

 # Seating

+This article tells you how to use the seating feature of pretix.
+This feature allows you to create seating plans.
-The seating feature of pretix allows you to sell tickets for individual seats.
+You can then use those seating plans to sell tickets for individual seats.
 This is useful if, for example, your event is taking place at a theater, a stadium, or a dining hall.
-This article tells you how to create seating plans and how to implement them for your event.

-Customers will be able to look at the seating plan and choose their preferred seat.
+Your customers will be able to look at the seating plan and choose their preferred seat.

 ## Prerequisites